Multivariate binary probability distribution in the Grassmann formalism

-and $\delta_{ij}$ is the Kronecker delta.
-We write a fourth-order central moment here for future reference:

 Then, we discuss the conditional distribution.
-As in the case of the joint distribution, we write index labels for the variables observed as $x_i=1$ and $x_i=0$ as $A$ and $B$, and write these variables as $x_A$ and $x_B$, respectively.
-We write the union of $A$ and $B$ as $C$, i.e., $x_C = (x_A, x_B)$.
-Then, the remaining indices after conditioning are represented by the set difference of these indices $R = P \setminus (A \cup B) \equiv P \setminus C$.
-Without loss of generality, the matrix of the parameters is expressed as a partitioned matrix as follows:
+We define the index labels for the variables as defined by Sec.~\ref{sec: result}.
+That is, we write index labels for the variables observed as $x_i=1$ and $x_i=0$ as $A$ and $B$ and write these variables as $x_A$ and $x_B$, respectively.
+The remaining indices after conditioning are represented by the set difference by these indices $R = P \setminus (A \cup B) \equiv P \setminus C$.
+Then, the conditional Hamiltonian $H(\bar{\theta}_R, \theta_R | x_C)$ is given by